knocklabs/javascript/packages/react/README.md

 ## Deferring activity with `enabled`

-`KnockProvider` accepts an `enabled` prop (default `true`).
-When it is `false`, the provider renders its children but keeps the Knock client **unauthenticated and fully quiescent** — no user identification, network requests, or real-time socket connections.
-Setting it back to `true` authenticates and connects everything (like a login); setting it to `false` again tears everything down and clears the client's stores (like a logout).
+`KnockProvider` takes an `enabled` prop (default `true`).
+When it's `false`, the provider still renders its children but the Knock client sits idle: it doesn't identify the user, make any API requests, or open a websocket.
+Set it back to `true` and it connects like a login; set it to `false` again and it disconnects and clears its data like a logout.

 This is the recommended way to gate the provider on a complete identity — for example an enhanced-security user token that loads asynchronously — instead of conditionally mounting `KnockProvider`: